netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

+   The "ietf-schedule" module defines a set of types and groupings.
+These nodes are intended to be reused by other YANG modules.
+The module by itself does not expose any data nodes that are writable, data nodes that contain read-only state, or RPCs.
+As such, there are no additional security issues related to the "ietf- schedule" module that need to be considered.

-   There are a number of data nodes defined in this YANG module that are writable, creatable, and deletable (i.e., config true, which is the default).
+   There are a number of data nodes defined in the "ietf-ucl-acl" YANG module that are writable, creatable, and deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
 Write operations to these data nodes